RikKargones/GodotSimpleEditor/README.md

 - **Creating something bigger then cell** - sheets, styles and file itself.
 - **Calculating formula result in cell**

-## Differenses inside used addons:
+## Differences inside used addons:

 ### Godot Excel Reader:
 - **Really checking file validness** - no crash happening while trying to open xls file, non-xlsx file or corrupted xlsx.
 Needed data for read/edit are checked on opening.